 At the Los Alamos, New Mexico, facility, the teams tested their first nuclear device.
 In the pre-dawn hours of July 16, 1945, the Alamogordo Bombing Facility lit up like the sun had suddenly come up early.

 The Atomic Age had begun.
 Stockpiled supplies of uranium and plutonium were quickly assembled to create two more devices, and Truman approved their use against the Empire of Japan.
 But the atomic bombs had one more cost to exact.
-Over 270,000 people died in Hiroshima and Nagasaki, including those who perished of cancers caused by the weapons.
+Over 270,000 people died in Hiroshima and Nagasaki, including those who perished from cancers caused by the weapons.